Nextdoor/kingpin/docs/basicuse.rst

 when handling syntax issues (extra commas, for example), and allows for JavaScript style commenting inside of the script.

+Alternatively, if you're using YAML then you automatically get slightly easier syntax parsing, code commenting, etc.

 Take this example::

     { "actor": "misc.Sleep",